Zygodon/SBM/Meadows-surveys-latent-communities.md

 # 2. Latent communities
 According to this scheme, a latent community is a set of *relationships between pairs of plants* such that they occur together in the data more or less frequently than would be expected by chance (p < 0.05).
 These plant pairs are called dyads, and they may be associative (occur together more frequently than would be expected) or dissociative.

-Dyads, not plants, are counted in assessing latent community expression at a site; in order count towards LC expression, both elements of the dyad must be present.
-Latent community expression at a site is the proportion of links in the latent community present at the site, expressed as percent.
+The links between dyads, not plants, are counted in assessing latent community expression at a site; in order to be counted, both elements of the dyad must be present.
+Latent community expression at a site is the proportion of links present at the site, expressed as percent of the links in the parent graph.
 More formally:

 1. Write G~l~ for the graph of Latent Community l, which has degree r~l~.
 2. Write G~ls~ for the subgraph of G~l~ represented at site s, which has degree r~ls~.